nisrulz/android-tips-tricks/Readme.md

 #### ***[Vysor](http://www.vysor.io/)***
 This one needs special mention due to how useful it is.
-It basically is a window to your device i.e it streams and allows you to interact with your physical device on your laptop.
+It basically is a window to your device i.e., it streams and allows you to interact with your physical device on your laptop.
 Very useful when you are demoing your app during a presentation.
 You can interact with your physical device and it will be shown right in your laptop screen.
 It has a paid/free version, paid version is totally worth buying.

 [<p align="right">Back to Index</p>](#index)
 #### ***[DeskDock](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.free)***